nasimbio/bioinfo-blog/content/post/2025-12-10-deseq2-normalization/index.md

 convert the median ratio to normal numbers.
 The median log ratio is exponentiated to obtain the **size factor** for that sample:

-### 6. Convert to a size factor

-To obtain the size factor for a sample, DESeq2 exponentiates the median log ratio across genes.
-In compact form, you can think of it as:

 `size_factor_s = exp(median_log_ratio_s)`

 Here:

 - `size_factor_s` is the size factor for sample *s*
 - `median_log_ratio_s` is the median log ratio for sample *s*

 ---